ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 index modulo the vectorization size.
 This cannot be expressed by `DW_OP_piece` and `DW_OP_bit_piece` which only allow constant offsets to be expressed.

-Therefore, a new operator is defined that takes two location descriptions, an offset and a size, and creates a composite that effectively uses the second location description as an overlay of the first, positioned according to the offset and size.
+Therefore, a new operator is defined that takes two location descriptions, an offset and a size, and creates a composite that uses the second location description as an overlay of the first, positioned according to the offset and size.

 Consider an array that has been partially registerized such that the currently processed elements are held in registers, whereas the remainder of the array